-Oni Noodles is the brainchild of Chef David Gaspar de Alba, the executive chef of Artichoke Cafe.
+Oni Noodles is the brainchild of business partners Daniel Linver and Chef David Gaspar de Alba, formerly executive chef of Artichoke Cafe.
 Don’t assume there’s no way an El Paso native could ever prepare outstanding ramen.
 Before relocating to New Mexico, Chef Gaspar de Alba was executive chef at Portland’s highly-regarded Yazuka, an Izakaya (a type of Japanese pub) “for merry misfits and mavericks.”
 That tagline speaks volumes about the whimsy of naming a mobile kitchen for one of the most feared of all Japanese monsters.

 Visit the Oni Noodles website and you’ll read that almost all ingredients are sourced from local producers: Talus Wind Ranch, Silver Leaf Farms, Vida Verde Farm, CLC Pecan Farm, Raised on Sand Farm, Carrasco Family Farm to name a few.
 Quality, freshness and relationships with local purveyors are defining characteristic of Chef Gaspar de Alba’s modus operandi.
 So is uncompromising dedication to his craft.
-When he’s not visiting farmer’s markets and putting in long days at the Artichoke, he’s painstakingly preparing the broth for a ramen that rendered my friend Howie “The Duke of Duke City” Kaibel (Yelp‘s charismatic Albuquerque Community Manager) “completely at a loss for words.”
+When he’s not visiting farmer’s markets, he’s painstakingly preparing the broth for a ramen that rendered my friend Howie “The Duke of Duke City” Kaibel (Yelp‘s charismatic Albuquerque Community Manager) “completely at a loss for words.”

-If you’re still wondering why a mobile kitchen would share its appellation with a ferocious Japanese monster, my friend Carlos may have pegged it: “badass monster, badass ramen.”
+If you’re still wondering why a restaurant would share its appellation with a ferocious Japanese monster, my friend Carlos may have pegged it: “badass monster, badass ramen.”